Bojan-Radulovic/ipvo/README.md

 To successfully initiate the project, it is necessary to follow these steps:
 1) Clone the project from GitHub to your local machine.

+2) In app-email/app-email.py, change 'app-password-for-your-gmail' to your app password for your gmail.

-2) Open a terminal in the project's root directory.
+3) Open a terminal in the project's root directory.

-3) Execute the command `docker-compose up`.
+4) Execute the command `docker-compose up`.

-4) Wait for the system to initialize.
+5) Wait for the system to initialize.

-5) Access the server using a web browser at the link http://localhost:3000.
+6) Access the server using a web browser at the link http://localhost:3000.